alessandromaggio/pythonping/README.md

 `payload_provider.PayloadProvider`.
 If you are interested in that, you should check the documentation of both `executor` and `payload_provider` module.

+### Async Pings
+This package can now send pings asyncronusly instead of via threads.
+To achomplish this call the ping function asycrunosly from the script within which it was called.

 ## Code Structure

 ### Top Level Directory Layout